electricalwind/framevpm/src/main/java/framevpm/releasebalancer/Readme.md

 ## What is it?

-The balancer package is the first mandatory package that have to be use in the frameVPM framework.
-It splits the differents vulnerability fixes (and bugs if chosen so) according to the release of the software they affected.
+The balancer package is the first mandatory package in the frameVPM framework.
+Its role is to splits the different vulnerability fixes according to the release they affected and is as well use to prune the fixes to only keep the relevant ones.

 ## Why?